Polygon segmentations

 In the

-are used to predict the connections (links) between them.
+raw features are used to predict the connections (links) between them.

 This skip connection merges raw features and encoded features to inject geometric information.